CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T006-SBS.md

     docker-compose -f docker-compose.yml -f local.docker-compose.yml -f docker-compose.init.yml up
     ```

-9. To include the web application to the docker-compose file, add the following YAML snippet to the `docker-compose.yml`**please make sure to replace ``<your github account>`` with the github username provided in Credentials section of lab environment**
+9. To include the web application to the docker-compose file, add the following YAML snippet to the `docker-compose.yml`. **Please make sure to replace ``<your github account>`` with the github username**

     ```YAML
     web: